Add and Configure a New Clinician to Your PCC System

 PCC can update your Notification Center configuration, adjust provider scheduling groups, and assist with eRx EPCS setup.
 We can also assist if you have special claim configuration needs for your new clinician.

-Configure the Appointment Book for Scheduling Your New Provider
+Configure the Appointment Book for Scheduling Your New Clinician

-Show Me More: To learn how to configure these features, follow the instructions in the Appointment Book Configuration article.
+To learn more about how to configure these features, visit Appointment Book Configuration.

-Review Chart Note Protocols and Make Customization for the New Clinician
+Customize Chart Note Protocols for the New Clinician

 What will the new provider see on their chart notes?
 Use PCC EHR’s Protocol Configuration tool to assign existing protocols, and/or duplicate and customize protocols for different visit reasons.